Ember (coach operator): Tickets and fares

-Tickets can be bought in advance on Ember's website up to 10 minutes before the scheduled departure time, but are also sold onboard at most stops.
+Tickets can be bought in advance on Ember's website up to ten minutes before the scheduled departure time, but are also sold onboard at some stops.
+Most intermediate must be booked ten minutes before schedule to ensure that the bus will stop.
+Often these are stops in remote areas with poor WiFi and mobile phone connectivity.
 Passengers with a Scottish National Entitlement Card travel for free.
-Through tickets are available to Edinburgh Airport, which includes a short tram journey.
+Through tickets are available to Edinburgh Airport, which includes a short tram journey from Ingliston.
+At night, the buses go straight to Edinburgh Airport.

 Fleet

 Ember's first two Yutong TCe12 battery electric coaches were delivered in 2020.
 A further two were added in 2021, and four more in 2022, funded by the Scottish Utra-Low Emission Bus Scheme.
-Ember was also awarded funding for four single-deck Arrival buses.
+Ember has taken delivery of fourteen Yutong GTe14 tri-axle electric coaches in early 2024 – the first operator to order the coach model.
+Ember was also awarded government funding in March 2021 for four single-deck Arrival buses, the development of which was ultimately postponed in 2022.
+The company also had eight new additions to the fleet of Yutong TCe12s in 2023.